Zelai Zabal

 How It Compares

 Zelai Zabal occupies a specific niche in the regional picture.
 For the full Basque fine-dining experience with tasting menus and international recognition, Arzak and Azurmendi are the obvious destinations, but both require substantially more budget and advance planning.
-Mugaritz in Errenteria is in a different category altogether — more conceptual, more demanding, not for everyone.
+Mugaritz in Errenteria is in a different category altogether; more conceptual, more demanding, not for everyone.
 Zelai Zabal's position as a Michelin Plate venue at €€ makes it the practical choice for travellers who want a credentialed meal without the formal tasting-menu commitment.
 For comparable Basque cooking in a taberna format, Ama Taberna in Tolosa offers a useful point of comparison, though the settings are quite different.
-If your trip includes San Sebastián, iBAi by Paulo Airaudo is worth considering for a more urban Basque experience at a higher price point.
+If your trip includes San Sebastián, iBAi by Paulo Airaudo works for a more urban Basque experience at a higher price point.

 Practical Details